Degaussers – The Most Powerful Magnetic Media Destruction on Earth

 The Federal government serves as merely a microcosm of the greater issue.
 Cyberattacks are occurring far more rapidly than ever before, and employees not associated with IT simply don’t know how to prevent them.

-This is entirely self-evident, as there were just over 5,500 reported cyberincidents in this sector alone in 2006, yet by 2015 that number had skyrocketed to over 77,000, according to Network World data.
+This is entirely self-evident, as there were just over 5,500 reported cyber incidents in this sector alone in 2006, yet by 2015 that number had skyrocketed to over 77,000, according to Network World data.
 While some of the fault can be attributed to the growing complexity of the methods in which cybercriminals are deploying to steal data, a recent Experian study reported that roughly two-thirds of companies believe their employees aren’t knowledgeable enough to prevent these attacks, therefore becoming the organizations’ biggest security flaw.

 Sure, people in this day and age should know better than to click on a link in an email sent out by a foreign prince looking to give a benefactor millions of dollars—but what about the not-so-noticeable hacking attempts?